 Yes.
 Once on the scheme, you must continue to work in a hard-to-staff category for your intake year for the duration of your bonded period - even if it has been removed for future intakes.

 A minimum of 0.6 FTE is required during your bonding period, except for lead maternity carer midwives, whose requirement is based on the number of births attended.

 If you change jobs and/or relocate, you remain eligible for payments if you continue to work in a hard-to-staff community, specialty or profession, and you meet the terms and conditions of your intake year.

 Annual leave counts towards your bonding period but extended time away from work - more than 14 weeks in a 12-month period - does not.
 Up to 14 weeks absence is classed as a break, and up to 10 weeks beyond that is classed as a pause.

 You can take up to 52 weeks parental leave and remain eligible for the scheme.
 Parental leave will not count towards your bonding period.

 You need to submit proof of any breaks, pauses or parental leave taken when you submit your application for payment.

 Email firstname.lastname@example.org to let us know if your circumstances change.

 Yes.
 Your involvement is up to you.
 If you leave after three years, for example, you will only be eligible for the payment due at the end of your third year.
 Should you decide to leave, inform the Ministry of Health using the opt-out form included with the application for payment form or email email@example.com

-- How to apply - guide to the Registration of Interest process (docx, 143 KB)
+- How to apply for a place on the scheme - see the Registration of Interest guide (docx, 91 KB)